anammueller/group-perception-canvas/README.md

 ## 🔍 Background & Motivation

 While many tools in Human-Agent Interaction research focus on physical proximity or objective metrics, subjective social closeness remains underrepresented — especially in **group contexts**.
-Inspired by the IOS (Inclusion of Other in the Self) scale, the **Group Perception Canvas** allows participants to **visually indicate their felt closeness** to socially interactive agents (SIAs) and peers.
+Inspired by the  Interactive IOS (Inclusion of Other in the Self) Scale for Multiparty Interactions (IIMI) [1,2], the **Group Perception Canvas** allows participants to **visually indicate their felt closeness** to socially interactive agents (SIAs) and peers.

 This canvas was developed as part of a doctoral research project investigating bonding in group-agent interactions (GAI) and was deployed in tablet-based surveys after museum interactions with a robot and a virtual agent.